 • Cleaning cloth or sponge: A soft cleaning cloth or sponge can be used to wipe away the dissolved calcium deposits after using the cleaning solutions or tools mentioned above.
 This will help ensure a clean and clear fish tank.

-See also How to prep a fish tank
+See also How to remove stubborn algae from fish tank glass

 Remember to always use caution when cleaning your fish tank and avoid using abrasive cleaners or tools that could harm your fish or the tank itself.
 Regular cleaning and maintenance can help prevent calcium buildup and keep your fish tank looking its best.